-Step 4 — Click Export.
-Adobe will automatically run some text recognition for any scanned text during this step.
+Step 4 — Adobe will automatically run text recognition for any scanned text during this step.
 The text recognition doesn’t always work, but for most legible text, it’s an ideal solution.
-Keep in mind that you may need to do some quick reformatting in your new Word doc.
+Keep in mind that you may need to do some quick reformatting in your new Word doc afterward.

 Step 5 — Name your new Word file and save it in your desired location.

-Step 1 — To begin, open Word and click File.
+Step 1 — To begin, launch Word and click File.
 Then, click Open from the resulting menu as though you were opening another Word file.

-Step 2 — Locate the PDF file you wish to convert.
-You can either search for it by name, or go to the location where it’s stored and browse for it.
+Step 2 — Locate the PDF file you want to convert.
+You can either search for it by name or navigate to the location where it’s stored and browse for it.
 Once selected, click Open.

-- PDF Converter: Select the file you wish to convert, click convert, and you’re done.
+This option is available as a free trail that will allow you to convert the first two pages of any PDF document.
+The premium version will run you $9 a month, but provides unlimited conversions.
+Regardless of which version you go with, it’s a solid service, and converting PDF files couldn’t be easier.
+Just select the file you want to convert, click convert, and you’re done.
 The interesting part is that you can also choose to convert PDF files to Excel, Powerpoint, or other programs.
 There’s no guarantee when it comes to formatting, but in some cases, that may work better for editing purposes.

 Smallpdf is fast, simple, and free — all things you want in a handy web app.
 Smallpdf also lets you upload from and export directly to cloud storage solutions like Dropbox or Google Drive.